Upload/Up1/README.md

-Upload: A Client-side Encrypted Image Host
+Up1: A Client-side Encrypted Image Host
 ===

-Upload is a simple host that client-side encrypts images, text, and other data, and stores them, with the server knowing nothing about the contents.
+Up1 is a simple host that client-side encrypts images, text, and other data, and stores them, with the server knowing nothing about the contents.
 It has the ability to view images, text with syntax highlighting, short videos, and arbitrary binaries as downloadables.

 Public Server